 Type 2 diabetes has been on the rise over the past few decades, but you can reduce your risk of this health problem with exercise and diet.
 The presence of high blood sugar, fat around the waist, high blood pressure and low HDL cholesterol can cause people to get type 2 diabetes.
 Some or all of these health problems can be reduced with 150 minutes of exercise each week.

-Some people find losing weight can be hard, but you can do it if you change your diet to include foods that are low in fat and calories and high in nutrients.
-Keep track of how many calories you take in every day and make sure you burn more than you consume.
+Losing weight can be hard.
+But you can do it if you eat lower calorie foods that are high in nutrients.
+Generally, natural foods are better than processed.
+Keep track of how many calories you take in every day.
+Make sure you burn more than you consume.
 Exercise helps you build muscle, burn calories and increase your energy levels.
-The amount of exercise you need to maintain your weight can vary from one person to another since it is an individual thing.
+The amount of exercise you need to maintain your weight varies person to person.
 This means you will have to work to reach your ideal level through trial and error.

 Exercise Can Help Prevent Problems As You Age